 - Rapid weight loss – When you lose a large amount of weight, your skin may feel loose and saggy.
 That’s because you’ve lost the weight that was keeping your skin taut, resulting in crepey skin texture.

 UV Radiation – UV radiation is the blight of beauty, the scourge of skin health, and the most culpable of criminals when it comes to crepey skin.
 When the body has too much sun exposure, it absorbs UV radiation from the sun’s rays which causes sun damage to the skin.
 UV radiation permeates the skin and breaks down elastin fibers, resulting in loose, sagging skin or orange peel skin texture 3.

 Here’s the good news: elastin fibers can heal... but there’s a catch.
-Extended exposure to UV radiation over time may permanently hinder the fibers’ ability to heal themselves and may even result in skin cancer.
+Extended exposure to UV rays over time may permanently hinder the fibers’ ability to heal themselves and may even result in skin cancer.

 The result?
 Crepey skin.